MENU

 6. Is It Safe?
 Risks and Side Effects

-A large-scale meta-analysis covering 15 years of MSC clinical trials found no significant increase in serious adverse events compared to control groups.
-The most commonly reported side effects were mild and transient: low-grade fever, minor pain at the injection or harvesting site, and temporary swelling.
+A 15-year meta-analysis of MSC clinical trials (62 RCTs, approximately 3,500 patients) found no increase in serious adverse events compared with controls.
+The most common side effects are mild and transient — low-grade fever, soreness at the harvesting site, and temporary fatigue — typically resolving within days.
+Serious adverse events occur in under 1% of cases in regulated settings.

 Common Side Effects vs. Serious Adverse Events